 - Carrots: The carrots will add a nice color and slight sweetness to this rich soup.
 You can use finely grated or minced carrots, whichever you prefer.
 If mincing the carrots, just be sure to finely, finely dice them so that they cook in the same amount of time as the broccoli.

 - Cheese: Sharp cheddar cheese is a must to give Broccoli Cheddar Soup its signature flavor.
-Just like my recipe for Instant Pot Mac and Cheese, it is crucial to grate the cheese yourself, rather than using bagged shredded cheese to ensure an even, smooth melt.
+It is crucial to grate the cheese yourself, rather than using bagged shredded cheese to ensure an even, smooth melt.

 - Onion: Use a yellow or white onion.
 If you have really picky eaters, feel free to omit the diced onion and instead add 1 teaspoon of onion powder to the soup for flavor.

 - Half and Half: Half and half finish the soup with a rich, creamy finish.
 To lighten things up while still keeping this soup creamy, you can use whole milk in place of half and half.
 Alternatively, you can use heavy cream for a really rich soup.